NARBOROUGH & PENTNEY TO SWAFFHAM

 Bridge Number Two

-The Second railway bridge photographed close to Swaffham in March 2021
+The Second railway bridge photographed close to Swaffham in March 2021 & November 2025

-Bridge Number Three
+Bridge Number Three.

 As we continue along the route, we encounter one last bridge before arriving at Swaffham station.

 The code is MTD2360, which passes over the railway tracks and carries the West Acre road.
-On the bridge's side, there is another section of the railway that seems to be an old sign.

 Viewed facing away from Swaffham station.

-The top of the railway bridge viewed from West Acre road.
+The top of the railway bridge viewed from West Acre Road.